FreeCodeCamp-Sacramento/javascript-challenges/README.md

-# freeCodeCamp JavaScript Algorhytm challenges
+# freeCodeCamp JavaScript Algorithm challenges

 This is a repository for our weekly challenges found in our FB group: [freeCodeCamp Greater Sacramento Area](https://www.facebook.com/groups/free.code.camp.sacramento/)

-Below you find various algorhythms ranging from easy to hard with the answers provided.
+Below you find various algorithms ranging from easy to hard with the answers provided.
 But first, let's cover the rules!

 1. Follow the instructions carefully!
 2. No sharing code until you've completed the challenge.